 Small Matters collaborates frequently with Edmonton’s Catch the Keys Productions, most notably in their annual production Dead Centre of Town (2007-2017), and The Runcible Riddle (2016).

 Small Matters has performed their award-winning full-length shows throughout Canada, at the Toronto Festival of Clowns, and the New York International Clown Theater Festival.
-They have performed their original short works in too many events to count, including: Edmonton’s Expanse Movement Arts Festival, NextFest, the Fool’s Gold Cabaret series, Glitterball (Luna Dance Fusion), Toronto’s Lunacy Cabaret, Shelley Marshall’s Full Bawdy Comedy Show, the Dr. Caligari Cabarets in Winnipeg & Vancouver, Vancouver’s In Jest Festival, and The Edmonton Clown Festival.
+They have performed their original short works in too many events to count, including: Edmonton’s Expanse Movement Arts Festival, NextFest, the Fool’s Gold Cabaret series, Glitterball (Luna Dance Fusion), Toronto’s Lunacy Cabaret, Shelley Marshall’s Full Bawdy Comedy Show, the Dr. Caligari Cabarets in Winnipeg & Vancouver, Vancouver’s In Jest Festival, and Play the Fool Festival.

 - Jan Henderson – Co-Artistic Director

 - Adam Keefe – Artistic Associate